Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 Both 304 and 316 are austenitic stainless steels with roughly 18% chromium and 8–10% nickel.
 The critical difference is that 316 contains approximately 2–3% molybdenum, while 304 contains none.

-Molybdenum enhances the steel's ability to re-form its passive protective layer after chloride attack.
-In practical terms, this means 316 resists pitting at chloride concentrations that would rapidly degrade 304.
+Molybdenum enhances the steel’s ability to re-form its passive protective layer after chloride attack.
 Under ASTM B117 salt spray testing (5% NaCl at 35°C), Type 304 typically shows visible pitting between 200–500 hours.
-Type 316 routinely exceeds 1,000 hours before first signs of corrosion.
+Type 316 routinely exceeds 1,000 hours before first signs of corrosion — a performance gap that translates directly to years of additional service life.

 Passivation: The Hidden Performance Factor